AlexMercedCoder/tutorialblog/content/blog/2021/1/understandingdeployment/index.md

 Nowadays there are several ways to architect your application and this will affect how you will eventually deploy your application.

 - **Frontend Only Application** This can range from pure static html/css/js or a more elaborate single page application built with React, Svelte, Vue, Angular, or with Native Web Components.
 These sites are usually deployed using static servers which is essentially what services like Vercel and Netlify provide where you upload files to some web server space that are statically served.
-When using a framework like React and friends, these services connect your deployment to your project's github then anytime you update GitHub it runs your project's build command and serves the output statically.
+When using a framework like React and friends, these services connect your deployment to your project's Github then anytime you update GitHub it runs your project's build command and serves the output statically.

 - **Full-Stack Applications** These are applications where you create a more complex server (not static) that does more advanced data manipulation and then uses that data with a template engine (ejs, blade, erb, plush, pug) to generate static HTML from the server which is then sent to the client.
-This generally needs more robust deployment services so either requires you to set up your own server using a VPS from Amazon, Microsoft, google, Linode, Digital Ocean, or other cloud services or using a service like Heroku which simplified many of the setup steps.
+This generally needs more robust deployment services so either requires you to set up your own server using a VPS from Amazon, Microsoft, Google, Linode, Digital Ocean, or other cloud services or using a service like Heroku which simplified many of the setup steps.

 - **Backend and Frontend Applications** Nowadays applications are so complex they are really many applications or "Micro Services" handling dedicated parts of the application.
-You may have one backend application that only handles user authentication while other applications then handle different products (this of Google vast array of services).
+You may have one backend application that only handles user authentication while other applications then handle different products (this of Google's vast array of services).
 All these backend microservices will be deployed like a full-stack application using a service like Heroku while the frontend will be built as a separate application deployed by a service like Heroku.
 The frontend application will make requests to all the API's these microservices deliver.
 This makes the architecture more modular and reusable for different client-side platforms (desktop, mobile, devices).

 - **Serverless** This takes microservices to the next level where you just don't have backend applications at all.
 Instead, all your APIs are built as several cloud functions that run on-demand which then have URLs for your frontend to call them.
 Since you don't have to have a persistent backend server running 24/7 and the much lower-cost of static hosting for the frontend, taking a serverless approach can be very affordable even at large scales.
 AWS, Azure, and Google all offer cloud function platforms and Netlify offers a nice abstraction of Amazon's Cloud Functions and Firebase offers a nice abstraction over Google's Cloud functions service.